anandjashwanth/msba-tiktok-analytics-portfolio/README.md

-# Abinand Suresh — TikTok Strategy, Analytics and Data Science Portfolio
+# Jashwanth Anand Shankar — TikTok Strategy, Analytics and Data Science Portfolio

 This portfolio is arranged for the following internship applications: